 - Hydronephrosis (fluid-filled kidney) can cause a smooth, spongy-feeling mass in one or both sides or toward the back (flank area).

-- Kidney cancer can sometimes cause a mass in the abdomen.
+- Kidney cancer can sometimes cause a smooth, firm, but not tender mass in the abdomen.

 - Liver cancer can cause a firm, lumpy mass in the right upper quadrant.

 - Liver enlargement (hepatomegaly) can cause a firm, irregular mass below the right rib cage, or on the left side in the stomach area.

 - Neuroblastoma, a cancerous tumor often found in the lower abdomen can cause a mass (this cancer mainly occurs in children and infants).